 Travel Insurance and Security Abroad

 The University of Pittsburgh ISOS program includes assistance in safety and security preparation for travel abroad and safety and security protection during travel.
 Subject to specific dollar limits, the plan covers political and natural disaster assistance and insurance, lost luggage insurance, trip interruption insurance, and return of personal effects after an evacuation is available, however, certain areas of coverage relating to luggage/baggage are offered via supplemental plans the University has, and not by International SOS/Cigna, please contact Global Operations Support if you have experienced lost or delayed baggage while in transit.

 Accidental Death and Dismemberment Insurance

-In the unlikely event of an accidental death, an accidental death benefit is available via additional coverage at the University, please contact Global Operations Support for more information.
+In the unlikely event of accidental death, an accidental death benefit is available via additional coverage at the University, please contact Global Operations Support for more information.

 Before You Travel